kasenetz/hbcd-docs/docs/measures/biospec_extra.md

 </table>

 ### BLOOD
 These data are the results of toxicology assays in dried blood spots collected at V1.
 Processing of Blood Spot Cards consists of preparing three 1/8” punches of dried blood spot followed by extraction using an organic solvent.
-Detection of PETH in the extract is accomplished with a single pass using LCMSMS (**Figure 1**):
+Detection of PEth in the extract is accomplished with a single pass using LCMSMS (**Figure 1**):

 **Figure 1.
 Blood Processing**
 <img src="../../images/biospec/Fig1_blood.png" width="100%" height="auto">